RaulDiodiu/rap-handson-travel-docs/AOK/CDS2.md

 ![alt](images/image5_2.png)

 In this wizard, again provide `Z_##_OUNIT` as name for you authorization object and choose a meaningful description before finishing.
-The authorization field table should automatically include your field `Z_##_OUNIT` as well as `ACTVT`.
+Chose a valid Object Class of your SAP system.
+The authorization field table should automatically include your field `Z_##_OUNIT` but you might have to manually add `ACTVT`.
 Add the following values to the *Permitted Activities* (if they're not already pre-filled):
 * `01` Add or Create
 * `02` Change
 * `03` Display